Original Prusa MK3S 3D Printer Review

 Co-Founder & CTO

 The Original Prusa i3 printer was first released in 2015 as a commercial kit.
-It became hugely popular at the time as an affordable and good-quality 3D printer for those picking up 3D printing as a hobby.
-Thanks to a considerable amount of marketing and a distinctive orange and black colour scheme, Original Prusa became an extremely well-known and supported brand.
-Over the next 4 years, it received a number of updates to become the gold standard for modern 3D printers.
-In its 2019 iteration, the Original Prusa Mk3S brings a number of improvements that are usually found on more expensive printers that range in the thousands of dollars.
+It became hugely popular at the time as an affordable and good-quality 3D printer for those picking up a new hobby.
+Plus, thanks to a considerable amount of marketing and a distinctive orange and black color scheme, Original Prusa became an extremely well-known and supported brand.

-Key Features to look for in a Great 3D Printer
+Key Features To Look For In A Great 3D Printer

-Quality printing is what sets the stage for a good 3D printer.
-Thankfully, we scored the Original Prusa Mk3S a solid 9/10 after running out of internal test prints.
-We printed a test model, Benchy, a Mandolorian figurine, & the classic calibration cube.
-While testing, we noticed the cooling is not as good at the back of the objects in comparison to the front since the Prusa Mk3S filament cooling fan is blowing air to the front and sides.
-However, this didn’t hinder print quality.
-Surfaces were flat and smooth on the calibration cube, but we did notice some minor ringing and ghosting, so we couldn’t score it a perfect 10.
+For our tests, we printed a test model, a Benchy, a Mandolorian figurine, and the classic calibration cube.
+During testing, we noticed the cooling at the back of the objects wasn’t as efficient compared to the front, primarily because the Prusa Mk3S filament cooling fan directs air toward the front and sides.
+However, this didn’t significantly affect its print quality.
+The surfaces on the calibration cube came out flat and smooth, but we did notice some minor issues like ringing and ghosting, so we couldn’t score it a perfect ten.

 Lately, maintenance for any product can be a headache.
 This is especially true for 3D printers.
-Due to the advanced machinery, you want to ensure you can find replacement parts or upgrades at a fair price, so your journey isn’t cut short.
+Due to the advanced machinery, you want to ensure you can find replacement parts or upgrades at a fair price so your journey isn’t cut short.
 Thankfully, all components of the Prusa Mk3S are easily replaceable.
 It has an open frame that allows access to all components and only requires a few screw removals.
-Conversely, the control board and the automatic bed leveling sensor are proprietary.
-Due to the popularity of the Prusa Mk3S, it’s still easy to find replacement parts from popular resellers.

 90